gesistsa/sweater/paper/paper.md

 # Statement of need

 The goal of this R package is to detect (implicit) biases in word embeddings.
+Word embeddings can capture how similar or different two words are in terms of implicit and explicit meanings.
+Using the example in @collobert2011natural, the word vector for "XBox" is close to that of "PlayStation", as measured by a distance measure such as cosine distance.
+The same technique can also be used to detect biases.
+In the situation of racial bias detection, for example, @kroon2020guilty measure how close the word vectors for various ethnic group names (e.g. "Dutch", "Belgian" , and "Syrian") to that of various nouns related to threats (e.g. "terrorist", "murderer", and "gangster").
+These biases in word embedding can be understood through the implicit social cognition model of media priming [@arendt:2013:DDM].
+In this model, implicit stereotypes are defined as the "strength of the automatic association between a group concept (e.g., minority group) and an attribute (e.g., criminal)." [@arendt:2013:DDM, p.
+832] All of these bias detection methods are based on the strength of association between a concept (or a target) and an attribute in embedding spaces.

 The importance of detecting biases in word embeddings is twofold.
 First, pretrained, biased word embeddings deployed in real-life machine learning systems can pose fairness concerns [@packer2018text;@boyarskaya2020overcoming].
 Second, biases in word embeddings reflect the biases in the original training material.
 Social scientists, communication researchers included, have exploited these methods to quantify (implicit) media biases by extracting biases from word embeddings locally trained on large text corpora [e.g. @kroon2020guilty;@knoche2019identifying;@sales2019media].
-Biases in word embedding can be understood through the implicit social cognition model of media priming [@arendt:2013:DDM].
-In this model, implicit stereotypes are defined as the "strength of the automatic association between a group concept (e.g., minority group) and an attribute (e.g., criminal)." [@arendt:2013:DDM, p.
-832] All of these bias detection methods are based on the strength of association between a concept (or a target) and an attribute in embedding spaces.

 Previously, the software of these methods is only scatteredly available as the addendum of the original papers and was implemented in different languages (Java, Python, etc.). `sweater` provides several of these bias detection methods in one unified package with a consistent R interface [@rcore].
 Also, some provided methods are implemented in C++ for speed and interfaced to R using the `Rcpp` package [@eddelbuettel:2013:SRC] [^BENCH].

 [^BENCH]: Compared with a pure R implementation, the C++ implementation of Word Embedding Association Test in `sweater` is at least 7 times faster.
 See the benchmark [here](https://github.com/chainsawriot/sweater/blob/master/paper/benchmark.md).

-In the usage section below, we demonstrated how the package can be used to detect biases and reproduce some published findings.
+# Related work

+The R package `cbn` (https://github.com/conjugateprior/cbn) by Will Lowe provides tools for replicating the study by @caliskan:2017:S. The Python package `wefe` [@badilla2020wefe] provides several methods for bias evaluation in a unified (Python) interface.

 # Usage

+In this section, I demonstrate how the package can be used to detect biases and reproduce some published findings.

 ## Word Embeddings

 The input word embedding $w$ is a dense $m\times n$ matrix, where $m$ is the total size of the vocabulary in the training corpus and $n$ is the vector dimension size.

-`sweater` supports two types of $w$.
-For locally trained word embeddings, word embedding outputs from the R packages `word2vec` [@wijffelsword2vec], `rsparse` [@rsparse] and `text2vec` [@selivanov2020tex2vec] are directly supported [^TRAIN].
-For pretrained word embeddings obtained online [^SOURCE], they are usually provided in the so-called "word2vec" file format and the function `read_word2vec` reads those files into the supported matrix format.
+`sweater` supports input word embeddings, $w$, in several formats.
+For locally trained word embeddings, output from the R packages `word2vec` [@wijffelsword2vec], `rsparse` [@rsparse] and `text2vec` [@selivanov2020tex2vec] can be used directly with the packages primary functions, such as `query` [^TRAIN].
+Pretrained word embeddings in the so-called "word2vec" file format, such as those obtained online [^SOURCE], can be converted to the dense numeric matrix format required with the `read_word2vec` function.

+The package also provides three trimmed word embeddings for experimentation: `googlenews` [@mikolov2013distributed], `glove_math` [@pennington:2014:G] , and `small_reddit` [@an2018semaxis].

 [^TRAIN]: The vignette of `text2vec` provides a guide on how to locally train word embeddings using the GLoVE algorithm [@pennington:2014:G]. https://cran.r-project.org/web/packages/text2vec/vignettes/glove.html